-Our key customer focus is on strategic high volume manufacturers in key market segments like wireless, automotive, industrial controls and programming centers.
+Our key customer focus is on strategic high volume manufacturers in key market segments such as wireless, automotive, industrial controls and programming centers.
 Our strategy includes supporting new NAND Flash and microcontrollers on our newer products to gain new customers and expand into newer areas.
-For example, our new ProLINE-RoadRunner XLF provides a new solution for the types of microcontrollers used in the automotive market.
+For example, our new PS 388 with FlashCORE III focuses on users of large density flash memory devices like wireless handset manufacturers and our new ProLINE-RoadRunner XLF provides a new solution for the types of microcontrollers used in the automotive market.
 We have continued to expand our China operations to take advantage of the growth of manufacturing in China and to operate close to our customers.
-During 2007, 2008 and the first quarter of 2009, we have continued to address the effectiveness of our sales and marketing organization and sales channels by adding and changing channels.
+During 2007, 2008 and the first half of 2009, we have continued to address the effectiveness of our sales and marketing organization and sales channels by adding, training and changing channels.
 We recognize the need to diversify our customer base and are continuing to take steps to broaden our channels of distribution and representation to reach a greater number of customers.
-This decision, in regard to our China sales operations, made at the end of the first quarter of 2007, included eliminating some China direct selling expenses and increasing the use of agents that have established relationships with the desired customers.
+This decision regarding our China sales operations, made at the end of the first quarter of 2007, included eliminating some China direct selling expenses and increasing the use of agents that have established relationships with the desired customers.
 We have also added additional Asian sales channel management to drive Asia sales and manage this important region.
 We believe these changes helped us more rapidly grow our business in China and Asia during 2008 and convert some of our fixed selling expenses to variable.
-In the second half of 2008 and during the first quarter of 2009 we have further focused on broadening our sales coverage in the Americas and have added additional sales representative channels, again expanding the use of a variable cost model.
+In the second half of 2008 and during the first half of 2009 we have further focused on broadening our sales coverage in the Americas and have added and trained additional sales representative channels, again expanding the use of a variable cost model.